-These “Innovative” or “Extra” plans include all of the benefits of Plan F plus extra benefits.
+These extra or innovative plans include all the benefits of Plan F plus extra benefits.
 Many companies have riders for dental, vision, or hearing, and that is not what we are talking about here.
-We are discussing plans that have their own name and benefit that are embedded in the plan.
+We are discussing plans that have their own names and benefits that are embedded in the plan.
 These extra benefits can include things like vision and hearing benefits or maybe personal safety device benefits.
-And all of these sound really great on the surface.
+And these sound really great on the surface.
 I mean it’s like, wow, I can get these extra benefits that I can’t get in another plan…

 Number one, Medigap plans were designed to be standardized.
-All of these insurance companies that are coming up with their own Medicare supplement plan, they’re making it really hard to do comparisons.
-And that is one of the reasons we like Medigap plans is because they’re easy to compare.
+These insurance companies that are coming up with their own Medicare supplement plan, they’re making it hard to do comparisons.
+And that is one reason we like Medigap plans is because they’re easy to compare.

 SB 407: California wants to restrict Innovative Plan F and Plan F Extra

 It would still allow insurance companies to offer these extra benefits but as a rider.
 In other words, the extra benefits could not be embedded in the plan itself.
 So as far as I know, they could make that rider free if they wanted to or they could charge a small amount for it.
-So, I urge you to take a look at the bill that is being passed around and contact your congressperson to voice your opinion on these insurance companies offering these extra plan benefits to Plan F. It sounds great now, but I’m just a little concerned about what's going to happen in the future.
-Is it going to restrict you from being able to make the changes that you were promised by the state of California?
+So, I urge you to look at the bill that is being passed around and contact your congressperson to voice your opinion on these insurance companies offering these extra plan benefits to Plan F. It sounds great now, but I’m just a little concerned about what will happen in the future.
+Is it going to restrict you from being able to make the changes that the state of California promised you?
 I don’t know of a national law at this time, but I do know of the California bill.